 Join Outpost Summer Camps Junior Counselor Leadership Program.
 The program is designed for students ages 15-18.
 JCs gain leadership, communication and other essential skills for the future.
-High school students assist in leading groups of kids in daily outdoor adventures, and must commit to at least one full-week session.
-Applications are being accepted now and interviews will be conducted in March and April.
+High school students assist in leading groups of kids in daily outdoor adventures, and must commit to at least one or more full sessions with a group (sessions are three weeks long).
+Students are accepted after a formal interview process, to be conducted throughout March and April.
 Training is in June.

 Reuben H. Fleet Science Center

 Make a difference this summer!
 Impact the lives of younger children by being a summer camp counselor.
 Counselors are needed to assist educators in week-long camps.
-Responsible teens (ages 14 & up) who have experience with kids and are enthusiastic about science preferred.
-Six half-day weeks or three full-day weeks commitment required.
+Responsible teens (ages 15 & up) who have experience with kids and are enthusiastic about science preferred.
+If under 18, two letters of reference and parent consent are required.
 Online application available on website.
 Two training sessions are required.
 Year-round volunteer opportunities also available.

 San Diego Natural History Museum

 The Counselor-In-Training (CIT) program at the Watersports camp will give students ages 14-17 a head start to learning skills that will serve them as they enter the workforce.
 CIT service looks great on resumes and college applications and is a great opportunity for teens to gain valuable work-like experience.
 CITs are an important part of our camp team and have a great time while learning responsibility, teamwork, and the satisfaction of a job well done.
 Watch our online orientation for New CIT’s and visit the website for a full list of qualifications and training dates.
 Rate: $75-$125 per week of CIT service (depending on week) includes sailing training.
 Space is limited.